photoprism/photoprism/SPONSORS.md

 - [Patreon](https://link.photoprism.app/patreon) is priced in Euro and also offers yearly payments
 - Stripe will be available in 2022, so you can sign up directly in the app

 Feel free to [reach out to us](https://www.photoprism.app/contact) if you have change requests.
-You are also welcome to contact us for [crypto donations](https://www.photoprism.app/crypto-donations), bank account details, and business partnerships.
+You are also welcome to contact us for bank account details and business partnerships.

 ## Platinum Sponsors ##